Skip to main content

 Why it matters

-A reliable low draw expands a golfer's options for working around doglegs and trouble on the right, and for maximizing distance on firm, fast fairways through extra roll.
-SwingVantage tracking launch angle, spin axis, and roll-out on practice attempts helps confirm whether the intended low, curving trajectory is being produced consistently rather than drifting into an unpredictable hook.
+A reliable low draw expands a golfer's options for working around doglegs and trouble on the right.
+For maximizing distance on firm, fast fairways through extra roll.
+SwingVantage tracking launch angle, spin axis, and roll-out on practice attempts helps confirm whether the intended low.
+This involves curving trajectory is being produced reliably rather than drifting into an hard to predict hook.

 How it shows up on video

-Down-the-line and face-on video of a low draw attempt shows a slightly closed stance and clubface at address relative to target, a ball position further back than the golfer's normal setup, and a swing path moving from inside the target line to further inside through impact — the ball flight stays lower than the golfer's typical trajectory and curves visibly right to left.
+Down-the-line and face-on video of a low draw attempt shows a slightly closed stance and clubface at address relative to target, a ball position further back than the golfer's normal setup.
+A swing path moving from inside the target line to further inside through impact.
+This means the ball flight stays lower than the golfer's typical trajectory and curves visibly right to left.

 Common mistakes

-• Attempting a low draw before having reliable face-to-path control — a golfer who hooks unintentionally does not yet have the precision needed for a controlled, repeatable version of the same shape.
+• Attempting a low draw before having reliable face-to-path control.
+This means a golfer who hooks unintentionally does not yet have the precision needed for a controlled, repeatable version of the same shape.

 • Closing the face too aggressively at address, which can turn a gentle intended draw into a significant hook or even a smothered hook.

-• Not accounting for the extra roll-out when picking a landing spot — because the shot is designed to run further than a normal trajectory, aiming at the same spot used for a standard approach can send the ball well past the intended target.
+• Not accounting for the extra roll-out when picking a landing spot.
+This means.
+This is because the shot is designed to run further than a normal trajectory, aiming at the same spot used for a standard approach can send the ball well past the intended target.

 Related guides & benchmarks